 - You can double or split only on the first move of a hand formed by a split.

-Follow these tips before diving into the world of online Blackjack to give yourself the best chance of winning!
+Take a moment to read through these brief pearls of wisdom before diving into the world of online Blackjack to give yourself the best chance of winning!

 - Learn the Basic Strategy - you can find out about the blackjack strategies here on Casino Guide.co.uk.
 Familiarising yourself with these can make you or break you in terms of being able to win the game.

 - Practise for FREE - Playing our free Blackjack card game before enjoying a game at a real money casino can lead you to gain the upper hand when playing the game if you’re an aspiring blackjack player.

 - Choose a good Blackjack casino – take your pick from any of the casinos above and you’ll be in safe hands.
 All are regulated and licensed by the Gambling Commission and offer highly generous bonuses to boot!